mamuncseru/Data-Science-Nanodegree/README.md

-# Udacity Data Scientist Nanodegree, Chengjun Liu
+# Udacity Data Scientist Nanodegree

 This is the README MarkDown File for Udacity Data Scientist Nanodegree.
 I estimate there are a total of 4 projects in this Nanodegree.